 - Ensuring on-site search works for alternate language searches

 - And much more

-Even your site's e-commerce experience should be optimized for international visitors.
-It should easily accommodate local payment options, and understand international shipping requirements -and exclude U.S.-exclusive shipping information (such as ZIP code fields).
+Even your site's e-commerce experience should be optimised for international visitors.
+It should easily accommodate local payment options, and understand international despatch requirements -and exclude U.S.-exclusive despatch information (such as ZIP code fields).